During the acute period of infection, the level of virus in a person's blood is very high as their body is not yet able to mount an immune response.

 Risk and acute HIV infection

-The HIV transmission levels are high during the acute stage of the condition because the blood contains high levels of the virus, but no antibodies; and because acute HIV infection is so difficult to diagnose, that people with HIV may engage in high-risk behavior without realizing that they pose a risk to other individuals.
+The HIV transmission levels are high during the acute stage of the condition because the blood contains high levels of the virus, but no antibodies.
+Since acute HIV infection is difficult to diagnose, people with HIV may engage in high-risk behavior without realizing that they pose a risk to other individuals.

 Receptive anal sex is the highest-risk type of sex for HIV transmission, followed by insertive anal sex, then vaginal sex, and lastly oral sex.